rand-projects/fisb-decode/docs/source/document.rst

 `to this page <https://w1.weather.gov/xml/current_obs/>`_ and then select the orange *XML* link, or directly access the file from
 `here <https://w1.weather.gov/xml/current_obs/index.xml>`_.
+This file changes pretty frequently, so you may wish to update it from time to time.

 ``winds.txt`` contains all of the winds aloft stations.
 These have three letter identifiers.
 Most are associated with airports, but some are located in the